DCAN-Labs/abcd-hcp-pipeline/README.md

 ### Installation

 In order to run this software via a container, you will need to acquire a copy of the FreeSurfer License for yourself.
+You do not need to download a copy of FreeSurfer.

 [Follow this link for a FreeSurfer License](https://surfer.nmr.mgh.harvard.edu/fswiki/License)